keenlycode/edictor/docs-src/index.html.define.md

 ## Define

-Let's try to define a schema for npm's `package.json`.
+Let's try to define a model / schema for npm's `package.json`.

 ```javascript
 import { Model, defineField } from 'edictor';